DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

 *Output schema unknown*

 ### DisasterRecoveryConfigs_FailOver
-envokes GEO DR failover and reconfigure the alias to point to the secondary namespace
+Invokes GEO DR failover and reconfigure the alias to point to the secondary namespace

 ```js